antonic901/xbmc4xbox-nxdk/docs/roadmap/README.md

 * [ ] - Properly create and initialize application -> Implement CApplication::Create(...), CApplication::Initialize(...), CApplication::Render(...), CApplication::Process(...) etc.
 * [ ] - Font rendering - implementation of CGUIFontTTF, CGUIFont and CGUIFontManager. `freetype` lib is required for this

+**FOR DEVS: to quickly test CGraphicContext, texture loading and texture rendering we can use CSplash.
+CSplash is using texture loader and graphic context to load and render splash image.
+If that doesn't work then everything else regarding rendering and textures won't work.**

 ### Milestone 2
 Milestone 2 (two) should add support for basic joypads and audio.

 * [ ] - UI audio - implement CGUIAudioManager and CAudioContext which is used for GUI audio actions which are WMA files
-* [ ] - Joypad input - implement basic support for input devices, aka joypads
+* [ ] - Joypad input - implement basic support for input devices, aka joypads -> check `CInputManager::ProcessPeripherals`

 ### Milestone 3
 Milestone 3 (three) should add support for reading HDD, partitions, free space, DVD drive support etc.